atende/nativescript-ably/README.md

     Import the API folder, unless you are exposing the API in a implementation Import the implementation folder, unless you know what you are doing :-)

+**Android implemetation will be added first, while learning the API, after tests IOS will be added**

 ### Demo